More About Me (a mini manifesto)

 On a family trip we happened to drive by Colorado College at which point I involuntarily cried out, "This is where I'm going to college!" much to the chagrin of my parents, who hoped I would attend a Catholic school in the midwest.
 I believe the spirit took me on that day solely as a mechanism for survival.
 In high school I took class every period (including lunch and 9th hour after school).
 I loved art, music, dance, choir, theatre, and AP classes, and I was completely unable to say no to anything.
 Case in point: my triple major of anthropology, neuroscience, and pre-med came crashing down on the 4th of July when I synthesized green caffeine and broke more than $300 worth of glassware in the same day.
 The block plan changed the way I studied and probably kept me alive.
 It was my first true experience of failure, as well as the place in my life I revisit most often in my dreams wishing to shake myself and tell me that learning a year of organic chemistry in seven weeks is illogical, impossible, and definitely criminal.

 Once I graduated from college I realized that I was off of the education train, unemployed, eating my weight in Hershey's miniatures, and a total abject failure in life.
 I was not a doctor; I was singlehandedly keeping my parents' couch from launching into orbit.
 Thinking I might become a nurse, I researched nursing programs and stumbled upon a master's of nonprofit management program instead.
 It took just as long but didn't require putting needles in other people, something I learned I didn't like whilst injecting chickens with testosterone years earlier.
 I floated along to California where I worked during the day, studied for my master's at night, and secretly studied yoga in my spare time.
-I call this year my Year in the Desert, and it has since blossomed into the online/retreat program I offer.
 Alternating between work-a-maniac and couch-weight is a pastime more common than I would have thought.